 What is the use of a password manager or password vault?

-A password manager (aka password vault) can remember your credentials by storing them in an encrypted form and provide the details whenever required.
+A password manager (aka password vault, password keeper) can remember your credentials by storing them in an encrypted form and provide the details whenever required.
 This is way better than writing down your credentials in a notebook or some text file, only to be read by someone or compromised by a hacker.

 Types of password managers:

 Mostly, you’ll find three types of password manager apps: one that installs on your system and stores data locally, then come the web-based password managers that store data on cloud servers, and specially designed hardware that store passwords (like the TPM chip).
-The third type is hardware-based options which are primarily used to store biometrics such as fingerprint, retina, etc.
+It is a hardware-based option which is primarily used to store biometrics such as fingerprint, retina, etc.

 Nowadays, many password managers offer cross-platform support.
 So, we access their data locally, as well as, over the internet.